Efficient and Physically-Consistent Modeling of Reconfigurable Electromagnetic Structures: Experimental Validation

 \subsection{Numerical Stability and Computational Resources}

-The transmission coefficients obtained using the conventional method exhibit noise, as can be seen particularly in~\fref{fig:plot_experiment_2}.\footnote{In~\fref{fig:plot_experiment_2}, the y-axis scale is~$20$ times smaller than that of~\fref{fig:plot_experiment_1}.} We observed that the variance of this noise-like behavior reduced when investing more computational resources, i.e., additional CPU time and memory.
-As a comparison, to generate~\fref{fig:plot_experiment_1} and~\fref{fig:plot_experiment_2}, for the conventional method, we invested roughly~$120$~CPU-hours to obtain~$30$ transmission coefficients, while our proposed method required only about~$0.5$~CPU-hours to generate~$132$ transmission coefficients.\footnote{We did not optimize the simulation settings for either method to achieve best performance.
-Therefore, the CPU hours provided here only serve as a rough comparison of the computational effort.} We have the following explanations for these observations.
+The transmission coefficients obtained using the conventional method exhibit noise, as can be seen particularly in~\fref{fig:plot_experiment_2}.
+We observed that the variance of this noise-like behavior reduced when investing more computational resources, i.e., additional CPU time and memory.
+As a comparison, to generate~\fref{fig:plot_experiment_1} and~\fref{fig:plot_experiment_2}, for the conventional method, we invested~$120$~CPU-hours to obtain~$30$ transmission coefficients, while our proposed method required only about~$0.5$~CPU-hours to generate~$132$ transmission coefficients.\footnote{We did not optimize the simulation settings for either method to achieve best performance.
+Therefore, the CPU hours provided here only serve as a rough comparison of the computational effort.} We have the following explanations for these~observations.